 - Now, go to your Android device’s settings and then go to Apps and notifications.

-- Now scroll down and then click Special app access.
+- Scroll down and then click Special app access.

-- Now, from the filter bar at the top, select All apps, and then select the Gmail app.
+- Now, from the filter bar at the top, tap on All apps, and then select the Gmail app.

 - Now select Don’t optimize, and then click Done.

-- Now return to the Apps and Notifications page, select the Gmail app, and then click on Notifications.
+- Now return to the Apps and Notifications page, select the Gmail app, and then tap on Notifications.

 - You now need to check that all sorts of notifications are enabled, as in the image below:

-- Now return to the previous screen and click Storage and Cache.
+- Now return to the previous screen and tap Storage and Cache.

 Fix Gmail notification settings on Windows 10

 Users have set up their Gmail accounts according to their own preferences.
 Some use a regular web browser, while others are more comfortable with other email clients.
-Here is how you can ensure that you receive desktop notifications for your inbound emails as soon as they are received.
+Here is how you can ensure that you receive desktop notifications for your inbound emails as soon as they are received in your email application or in the browser.

 - Click on the gear icon in the top-right corner and then click See all settings.